My Work

 • What does it mean that I “embed” with teams?

+Embedding means I work alongside your team — observing, listening, facilitating, and helping translate between people, priorities, and constraints.
 I'm an outsider who is invested in your success.
-I'm close enough to understand your team, but far enough to point out things others might miss.
+Close enough to understand your team, far enough to point out things others might miss.

 • How am I different from a traditional consultant?

-I start by understanding the real problem, including the human dynamics behind it, and then figure out what tools, structures, or changes actually make sense.
+I don't lead with a framework or a pre-packaged solution.
+I start by understanding the real problem — including the human dynamics behind it — and then figure out what tools, structures, or changes actually make sense.
+Frameworks can be useful.
+They're just not the point.

-• What is my coaching style?
+• What is my style?

 • What is Glue Work?

-It’s essential to team health and performance, yet rarely named, rewarded, or distributed equitably.
-Making this work visible is one of the throughlines in everything I do.
+Glue Work is the often-invisible effort that keeps teams functioning — mentoring, coordinating, reducing friction, and stopping problems before they grow.
+It's essential to team health and performance, yet rarely named, rewarded, or distributed equitably.
+Making glue work visible is one of the throughlines in everything I do.

 • Why does Glue Work matter?